 Your baseline assessment should be completed prior to your first training session while your follow-up assessment can be completed on day 30 after your TBC30 Plan is finished.
 Best of luck and remember that you now have a “Game Plan” to follow.
 Finally, when you’re trying to change the way you look and feel, it comes down to…”whether you think you can or think you can’t, your right.
 (Henry Ford).

-Please email me (email@example.com) following the completion of your TBC30 Plan and let me know how you made out.
+Please email me at firstname.lastname@example.org if you’re interested in trying your own customized version of the TBC30 Plan and let me know how you made out if you give it a try on your own.
 Thank you!

 Witkin, B. R. and Altschuld, J. W. (1995).
 Planning and Conducting Needs Assessments: A Practical Guide.
 Sage Publications: Thousand Oaks, CA.